utrains/Utrains_python_script/python_projects/project6.md

-## At work , there is a tool to generate synthetic data.The data generated is in json format and needs to be transform into csv format for a specific team. write a python script that can take json file and construct a csv file from it.
-Let's work with the json file called "xml_converted.json" as example.
+## At work, there is a tool to generate synthetic data.
+The data generated is in JSON format and needs to be transformed into CSV format for a specific team.
+Write a python script that can take a JSON file and construct a CSV file from it.
+Let's work with the JSON file called "xml_converted.json" as an example.
 ### The script is below:

 ```python